lit/lit/docs/_guide/02-writing-templates.md

 render(myTemplate, document.body);
 ```

-The lit-html template is a _tagged template literal_(https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+The lit-html template is a [_tagged template literal_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 The template itself looks like a regular JavaScript string, but enclosed in backticks (`) instead of quotes.
 The browser passes the string to lit-html's `html` tag function.

-The `html` tag function returns a `TemplateResult—a` lightweight object that represents the template to be rendered.
+The `html` tag function returns a `TemplateResult`—a lightweight object that represents the template to be rendered.

 The `render` function actual creates DOM nodes and appends them to a DOM tree.
 In this case, the rendered DOM replaces the contents of the document's `body` tag.